perrystephenson/midas/Documentation/UnderstandingTextMining.md

 In terms of how this interacts with my iLab project, these new learnings are guiding me very strongly towards techniques using the "sequence of words" representation of text.
 These techniques are very powerful and generalise well (in English at least, where word boundaries are easily detected).
 There is obviously increased value available by moving up the text representation complexity chain, however I cannot see a lot of value in learning complex techniques which do not generalise well unless I have already mastered the techniques at the more general level.

 Whilst CIC have access to tools like the Xerox Incremental Parser (used as the basis for the Academic Writing Analysis tool) and these tools are showing promise in specific areas of research, I cannot envision a scenario where I would be able to learn and use these tools to provide value to my client in the time available in the iLab course.
+For this reason I will leave these tools out of scope for this project.

+## Word Association

+In general, we are interested in finding two different types of word relations:

+**paradigmatic** - _substitutions_ - A & B have a paradigmatic relationship if they can be substituted for each other.
+Examples include "cat" and "dog", or "Monday" and "Tuesday".

+**syntagmatic** - _combinations_ - A & B have a syntagmatic relationship if they can be combined with each other.
+Examples include "cat" and "sit", or "car" and "drive".

+These two relations can be generalised to describe relations of any kind in any language.

+Word associations are useful because they can be used for:

+* Improving the accuracy of many NLP tasks
+* They can suggest word substitutions for modifying queries in text retrieval
+* Automatically construct a topic map for browsing - words as nodes and associations as edges
+* Comparing and summarising opinions (what words are most strongly associated with "battery" in positive and negative reviews about the iPhone 6?)